Acry/SDL-Ball/Readme.md

 ## Significant changes

-I am going to modernize the code in my spare time for educational purposes.

 - Projection change to 2D-Orthographic
-- OpenGL 3.1 compatibility profile
+- Using OpenGL 3.1 compatibility profile See: [Projection](docs/Refactoring/Projection.md)
 - no Windows support (macOS should be easy to add)
 - no WiiMote support
 - sound always enabled